gopika-r-aj/Internship_ML/Task7/README.md

 ##  Results
 The result will be:
 - Print accuracy scores
 - Show classification reports
-    - Display a 2D decision boundary plot
+- Display a 2D decision boundary plot.

 The screenshots are added to 'Output_screenshots'.